arogozhnikov/python3_with_pleasure/README.md

 ## Type hinting is now part of the language

-Python is not just a language for small scripts anymore, data pipelines include numerous steps each involving different frameworks.
+Python is not just a language for small scripts anymore, data pipelines these days include numerous steps each involving different frameworks an sometimes very different logic.

-Type hinting was introduced to help with growing complexity of programs, so machines could verify .
+Type hinting was introduced to help with growing complexity of programs, so machines could verify.

+For instance, the following code may work with dict, pandas.DataFrame, astropy.Frame, numpy.recarray and a dozen of other containers.
 ```
 def compute_time(data):
     data['time'] = data['distance'] / data['velocity']
 ```

-which may work with dict, pandas.DataFrame, astropy.Frame, numpy.recarray and a dozen of other containers.

 Things are also quite complicated when operating with tensors, which may come from different frameworks.